 “When we rented the house, the owner told us it’s not liveable, but I couldn’t find anything else for us.”

-Habitat for Humanity was able to make improvements to Amal’s bathroom and kitchen.
+Habitat for Humanity made improvements to Amal’s bathroom and kitchen so that her living conditions were improved.

 She adds that they “didn’t have any hot water, just cold.
 We would heat it on the stove.
 We lived that way for four years and spent a lot on heating the water.
 Thank God, it’s much better now.”